Skyscraper, a tower of… confusion

 I really did want to like Skyscraper.
 The Towering Inferno and Die Hard were classics from their day and the prospect of them getting together and having a baby was exciting.
 Moreover, I like the Rock, he’s personable, has good comic timing and is damn believable as an action hero.
-All the pieces were there for a fun blockbuster romp so the fact that I walked out of that experience distracted with trivialities and not basking in the glow of what the Rock is cooking was very disappointing.
+All the pieces were there for a fun blockbuster romp so the fact that I walked out of that experience distracted with trivialities and not enjoying the smell of what the Rock is cooking was very disappointing.

 This movie was rife with logical leaps, time skews, unbelievable physics, and illogical plot holes that left me confused and discombobulated.
 Now I love action movies and am very willing to forgive the leaps, skews and holes when they are in service of showing how much of a bad-ass the good/bad guy is.
 For example, the following didn’t bother me in the least: